HOME > READING

 Pharmacological treatment

 The use of medication must be prescribed by a physician.
-Treatment may also target the causes of this complication (hormonal alterations, infections, among others) (Conn, 2022).
-Please speak to a Doctor for more information.
+Treatment may also target the causes of this complication (hormonal alterations, infections, among others) (5).
+Please speak to a doctor for more information.

 How to prevent vaginismus?